almant12/light-validation/README.md

 Use `file()` to validate file uploads based on type, size, and other properties.
 ### Rules:

-- type(mimeType, error): Ensures the file is of the specified MIME type (e.g., 'image/jpeg').
+- type(mimeType, error): Ensures the file is of the specified MIME type (e.g., 'jpeg, jpg, png, ect...').
 - size(maxSize, error): Ensures the file is not larger than maxSize.
 - nullable(): Allows the string to be null or an empty string, making it a valid input when set.
 - validate(value, options): Runs all applied rules on the integer and returns either the validated data if all rules pass, or an error if any rule fails.
 If you are not using a schema, you can pass the `fieldName` as an option to attach the fieldName to error message.